TapTap21/docker-remote-deployment-action/README.md

 ### `stack_file_name`

-Docker stack file used.
-Default is docker-compose.yml
+Docker stack file(s) used.
+Can be several files seperated by commas that will be passed to docker-compose in order.
+Default is running docker-compose without any -f flags (which will use docker-compose.yml overriden by docker-compose.override.yml if there is one).

 ### `docker_login_user`